 Managing Documents in HubSpot

-To create a folder in your document library, go to Sales > Documents and click the button that says "New folder".
-From there, you’ll be prompted to name your new folder.
-Type the name that you would like to assign your folder and click "Create folder".
+To create a folder in your document library, go to Sales > Documents and click the button that says "New folder."
+Then, enter a name for your new folder and click "Create folder."

 I recommend creating folders named after the document categories you work with most often.
 Some common document categories include: